bloxparty/bloxparty/Readme.md

 ## Game Mechanics

+Each game room can support up to six players, with the first player having the ability to start the game.

 Send garbage lines to your opponents when you clear lines:

 * Clear 2 lines, add 1 garbage line to all opponents